Driving for days, heading for Alice Springs.

 Methinks it might be quicker if we call the railway station.

 That aside, we've set our stride.
-We're on our way
+We're on our way again.

-We're moving very quickly now, to try and beat the train.
+very quickly now, to try and beat the train.

 Port Augusta's here at last.
 We got here in a fluster.